connorshea/vglist/DESIGN_DOC.md

   - Companies can both develop and publish games.
   - [x] Developers
   - [x] Publishers
-- [ ] Release Purchase: A release in someone's library can be rated, can have time played, platforms upon which it's owned, etc. It is essentially a subclass of Games (General).
+- [ ] Game Purchase: A game in someone's library can be rated, can have time played, platforms upon which it's owned, etc. It is essentially a subclass of Games (General).
-  - [ ] Score/Rating
+  - [x] Score/Rating
   - [ ] Time played (hours)
   - [ ] Platform
   - [ ] Owned